Ektor Rivera

-Héctor "Ektor" Ramón Rivera Alicea (born February 11, 1980, in Bayamón, Puerto Rico) is a Puerto Rican actor, singer and visual artist.
+Héctor "Ektor" Ramón Rivera Alicea (born February 11, 1980) is a Puerto Rican actor, singer, and visual artist.

 Early years and education

 Héctor Rivera Alicea was born on February 11, 1980, in Bayamón, Puerto Rico.
 His parents are Iris Alicea and Héctor Rivera Sr. He completed a Bachelor's degree in Image and Digital Design from the Escuela de Artes Plásticas y Diseño de Puerto Rico, graduating magna cum laude.
 As for the acting, he has taken courses and independent workshops in Los Angeles and Puerto Rico.
 His acting mentors and acting schools are: Idalia Perez Garay, Vicente Juarbe, Yamaris Latorre, Alex Taylor, Courtney Burr iii, Margie Haber and Ivana Chubbuck, among others.
 On the other hand, as a singer, two of his main mentors are: Francisco "Vale" Rodríguez & Hilda Ramos.